 Divorce and Legal Separation

 When you make the decision to end your marriage, either by divorce or legal separation, it begins a huge life transition.
 There’s nothing easy about divorce – or legal separation.
 With the right family law team, like The McCarthy Law Firm, you won’t go through it alone.
-Our Tucson family law team’s legal services aim to get the best outcome for you when it comes to: spousal support, child support, and community assets.
+Our Tucson family law team’s legal services aim to get the best outcome for you when it comes to: custody and parental decision-making, spousal support, child support, and community assets.

 What is the difference between Divorce & Legal Separation?

 Think of legal separation as doing everything you would during a divorce.
 Except at the end, you’re not divorced.
 You might wonder, “Why would I go through all of that and then still not be divorced?”
-A few reasons: